pzmarzly/cloudy/README.md

 local (`.cloudy`) config files.
 If both files exist, both are loaded, but options from local config have precedence over global ones.

+On server setup and after `cloudy reinit`, `~/.cloudy-init.sh` and `.cloudy-init.sh` are run on the server as root, if they exists.

 ### Default configuration

 ```bash